ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 ~/ : cat smart-contracts/mint-if-paid-to-0-2.addr
 addr_test1wq0hmhjc928djzkzu6nlzrkld2a0p3xge9g5358cl9yjstsph7f3f
 ```
-Once again, the address `addr_test1wq0hmhjc928djzkzu6nlzrkld2a0p3xge9g5358cl9yjstsph7f3f` is only an example of how your address should look.
+As with the public key hash, the address `addr_test1wq0hmhjc928djzkzu6nlzrkld2a0p3xge9g5358cl9yjstsph7f3f` is only an example of how your address should look.
 You are now ready for interacting with your minting policy